-Our client informed the dealer she did not the engine replaced, she told them that she rejected the faulty car and wanted her money refunded. the dealer refused and said she had to speak with the manufacturer FCA Australia Pty Ltd. Our client having rejected the faulty car, then commenced proceedings in the NSW Civil and Administrative Tribunal (NCAT) representing herself and seeking a refund for the Lemon car under the Australian Consumer Law.
+Our client informed the dealer she did not want the engine replaced, she told them that she rejected the faulty car and wanted her lemon car refunded.
+The dealer refused and said she had to speak with the manufacturer FCA Australia Pty Ltd. Our client having rejected the faulty car, then commenced proceedings in the NSW Civil and Administrative Tribunal (NCAT) representing herself and seeking a refund for the Lemon car under the Australian Consumer Law.

 Our technical expertise in motor mechanics and legal proficiency in litigation and the Australian Consumer Law allowed us to obtain leave from the Tribunal to represent our client in this matter, and put on further evidence in support of our client’s case establishing that:

 - the vehicle paintwork warranty was voided by the dealer buffing the paint work, and thus this was a major failure, and

 - that the engine failure was also a major failure under the Australian Consumer Law entitling our client to reject the vehicle and claim a refund of the purchase price and damages for consequential losses.

 We also asserted that the motor dealer and manufacturer were not entitled to repair the vehicle once the consumer had made an election to reject the vehicle, and that an engine replacement in any event is not a repair under the Australian Conumer Law.

 The motor dealer and manufacture relied on defences that the paintwork and and engine failures were not major failures of the consumer guarantees because they were capable of repair within a reasonable time, and therefore the conumer was not entitled to reject the vehicle and have the lemon car refunded.